as-morat/as-morat/README.md

-# Hey there! 👋 I'm Al Shahriar Mohammad Rafat, but you can call me Ash.
+# Hey there! 👋 I'm Rafat.
 I'm a Software Engineering student at Daffodil International University, working towards my BSc (Honors) degree.
 I’m focused on creating innovative, user-friendly applications.
 Right now, I'm enhancing my skills in Flutter to build engaging experiences.

 📚 **Currently Learning:** Developing expertise in Flutter and Dart for cross-platform projects, while enhancing skills in Python, Java, and C++.

-💬 **Ask me about:** Programming concepts in Java, C, Python, Dart, or any coding challenges you’re facing!
-If I can help, I’ll be glad to offer guidance and support.

 📫 **How to reach me:** morat9511@gmail.com

-⚡ **Fun Fact :** "Nothing beats that 'Eureka!' moment when the code finally works!"
+⚡ **Fun Fact :**
+"Nothing beats that 'Eureka!' moment when the code finally works!"
 Coding is more than a skill; it's a journey of discovery and problem-solving that keeps me motivated every day.

 ---